cirillojon/react-app/README.md

 https://animated-flan-b3aa32.netlify.app

 ## Currently:
-- using this repo to mess around with react
+- Using this repo to mess around with react
-- added a few mini games for now including:
+- Added a few mini games for now including:
      - Rock Paper Scissors
      - Number Guesser
      - Tic-Tac-Toe